ManuelBlanc/fs-procgen/README.md

 # FS Procedural Generator
 **Requires LuaJIT.** A 2D procedural level generator engine.

+LuaJIT is used because:
++ It allows calling library C functions without having to write Lua bindings.
++ Using structs instead of tables when the shape of the data is known allows for some
++ Mersenne Twister relies on having bitwise operations available and benefits greatly from the JIT.

 ### References
 + CogMind https://www.gridsagegames.com/blog/2014/06/procedural-map-generation/
 + DungeonMaker http://dungeonmaker.sourceforge.net/DM2_Manual/